buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 You convert raw materials into finished products of the same material.
 For example, you can fabricate a small wooden bridge from a pile of trees, a rope from a heap of hemp, and clothes from linen or wool.
 Choose raw materials that you can see within range.
 You can fabricate a Large or smaller object (contained within a 3-meter cube, or eight connected 1-meter cubes) given a sufficient quantity of raw materials.
 If you are working with metal, stone, or other mineral substances, the fabricated object can be no larger than Medium (contained within a single 1-meter cube).
 The quality of objects created by this spell is commensurate with the quality of the raw materials.

-Creatures or magic items can't be created or transmuted by this spell.
-Additionally, you can't use it to create items that ordinarily require a high degree of craftsmanship, such as jewelry, weapons, glass, or armor, unless you have proficiency with the type of artisan's tools used to craft such objects.
+Creatures or magic items can' \*\*t be created or transmuted by this spell.
+Additionally, you can' \*\*t use it to create items that ordinarily require a high degree of craftsmanship, such as jewelry, weapons, glass, or armor, unless you have proficiency with the type of artisan' \*\*s tools used to craft such objects.
 In case of a critical on the Magic Check, you can process more volumes or produce with higher quality.

 ### Faithful Hound